-Limited availability and slow growing.
-I only receive a few grafted Corallinum maples each year and I would sell out if I didn’t set a few aside and allow them to reach 2 or 3 gallon size which generally means 3 to 4 years.
+Limited Availability – I only receive a few grafted Corallinum maples each year and I would sell out if I didn’t set a few aside and allow them to reach 2 or 3 gallon size which generally means 3 to 4 years.
 1 and 2 gallon sizes will be available for shipping June 2021.